dzuk-mutant/font_notes/data/metrics.md

 These are what they are.
 If you're doing CJK characters (or like emoji presumably), then you will possibly want to define these in terms of the ['ideographic em-box'](https://docs.microsoft.com/en-gb/typography/opentype/spec/baselinetags#ideoembox) to ensure clean vertical rendering.

+It seems like it's best to set the descender to your `yMin` and your ascender to `yMax`.

 #### usWin ascenders and descenders

 - `usWinAscent ` (Windows ascender) in [`OS/2`](../tables/os_2.md).
 - `usWinDescent ` (Windows descender) in [`OS/2`](../tables/os_2.md).

 These basically tell Windows where to vertically crop the bitmap rendering of the glyphs according to where the ascenders and descenders are.
 If any cropping is unacceptable, set them to greater than or equal to yMax for `usWinAscender` and (-yMin) for `usWinDescender`.
+It seems like you should definitely do that.

 - [Information on `usWinAscent ` and it's difference to `sTypoAscender ` and `ascender `.](https://docs.microsoft.com/en-gb/typography/opentype/spec/os2#uswinascent)
 - [Information on `usWinDescent` and it's difference to `sTypoDescender` and `descender`.](https://docs.microsoft.com/en-gb/typography/opentype/spec/os2#uswindescent)